jcarolinares/googlescripts/EditorialRevision/README.md

 # Editorial revision Script
-A Google Apps Script that look for some editorial forbbiden words and others changes.
+A Google Apps Script that look for some editorial forbdiden words and others changes.

 Created by Julián Caro Linares